dod38fr/perl-tk-objscanner/README.md

 # Tk::ObjScanner

-provides a GUI to scan any perl data including the attributes of an object.
+Tk::ObjScanner is a Perl/Tk module that provides a GUI to scan any perl data including the attributes of an object.

 The scanner is a composite widget made of a HList.
 This widget acts as a scanner to the object (or hash ref) passed with the 'caller'